-AEMO's long-term planning begins with the development of a series of credible global economic and technological development scenarios.
+AEMO's long-term planning begins with the development of a series of credible global economic and technological development scenarios4.
 These scenarios are designed to cover a wide range of potential and credible futures and describe the environment in which Australia's energy networks may operate in the long term.

-AEMO's forecasting suite of tools consists of four mutually-interacting planning models, shown in Figure 2.
-These models incorporate the assumptions about future development described by the scenarios and simulate the operation of energy networks to determine a reasonable view as to how those networks may develop under different demand, technology, policy, and environmental conditions.
+AEMO's forecasting suite of tools consists of four mutually-interacting planning models (the three market models and an engineering assessment model), shown in Figure 2.
+These models incorporate the assumptions about future development described by the scenarios and simulate the operation of energy networks to determine a reasonable view as to how those gas and electricity systems may develop under different demand, technology, policy, and environmental conditions.